chakeda/cfeed/README.md

 =====

+ - EDIT 12/14/14: Deployability can be enhanced considerably.
  - Coloring of IPs for easier individual visitor tracking
  - Count the Daily/Weekly/Monthly amount of website impressions and display neatly
  - Installment interface instead of editing the three files